 We have found that, historically, interest rates on deposits do not change completely in tandem with the changes in the discount and federal funds rates.
-Overall, interest rates on deposits typically experience lower rate increases than a cumulative full-cycle rising-rate environment exhibits.
+Overall, interest rates on deposits typically experience a lower degree of rate change than changes in market interest rates.
 This assumption is incorporated into the simulation model and is generally not fully reflected in a gap analysis, meaning that process by which we measure the gap between interest rate sensitive assets versus interest rate sensitive liabilities.
 The assumptions incorporated into the model are inherently uncertain and, as a result, the model cannot precisely measure future net interest income or precisely predict the impact of fluctuations in market interest rates on net interest income.
 Actual results will differ from the model's simulated results due to timing, magnitude and frequency of interest rate changes, as well as changes in market conditions and the application and timing of various strategies.